-(Jackson, Mississippi) -- Lawmakers in Jackson have just introduced legislation to exempt gold and silver coins, bars, and rounds from the Mississippi's state sales tax.
-Rep. Jill Ford has reintroduced House Bill 508 at the beginning of the 2023 session.
+(Jackson, Mississippi) -- Lawmakers in Jackson have just introduced legislation to exempt gold and silver coins, bars, and rounds from Mississippi's state sales tax.
+Rep. Jill Ford reintroduced House Bill 508 at the beginning of the 2023 session.

 This year's legislative effort seeks to build on last year's momentum.
 Last year, Rep. Ford's sales tax exemption bill passed out of the Mississippi House of Representatives overwhelmingly but it missed a deadline in the Senate needed to receive a hearing.

 Two similar Mississippi bills have already been introduced this session (HB 23 & SB 2019).

 Imposing taxes on the exchange of Federal Reserve notes for monetary metals (i.e. gold and silver) has become an unusual and outmoded practice in the United States... only 8 states still engage in it.

 Most recently, Alabama, Tennessee, and Virginia last year passed legislation to exempt or extend current sales tax exemptions on precious metals.
 With 42 states now having eliminated sales taxes on purchases of gold and silver, Mississippi may be the next state to do so.

 Under the status quo in Mississippi, citizens are discouraged from protecting their savings against the devaluation of the dollar because they are penalized with sales taxation for doing so.
 No state bordering Mississippi has the same policy.

 Passage of HB 508 would remove disincentives to holding gold and silver -- a move that has become especially pertinent at a time when inflation is ripping through the economy and wreaking havoc on family budgets.